 Is the OneCoin founder in prison?

 Karl Sebastian Greenwood, the co-founder of OneCoin, was sentenced to 20 years in prison for orchestrating the massive OneCoin fraud scheme.
-However, Ruta Ignatova, his co-founder, is still a fugitive after disappearing seven years ago.
-Ever since then, she’s been on the run and is on the FBI’s 10 Most Wanted list.
+However, Ruja Ignatova, his co-founder, is still a fugitive after disappearing seven years ago.

 Is OneCoin still operating?

-No, OneCoin is no longer operating.
-The cryptocurrency was shut down in January 2017.
+No, OneCoin is no longer active.
+The company was shut down in January 2017 after widespread investigations exposed it as a fraudulent Ponzi scheme.

 What Are the Biggest Crypto Ponzi Schemes?